Last Updated on March 8, 2022 by Grow with Bovees

-- This is most satisfactory on a gentle slope for there are difficulties in mowing, watering and feeding grass on a steep slope.
+- This is most satisfactory on a gentle slope for there are difficulties with mowing, watering and feeding grass on a steep slope.

-- If lawns are planted to intersperse rockeries, there is the added labor of trimming the grass near the rocks.
+- If lawns are planted to intersperse rockeries, there is the added labor of trimming, and applying weed and feed etc., of the grass near the rocks.

 - A certain amount of construction can be done to give interest to a bank.

 - Changes in level can be finished off in many ways.